vindarel/cl-ansi-term/README.md

   - a list of property-lists
     - the table prints the keys and all the plists' values
-    - to help the TABLE understand the arguments are plists and not regular lists, set the PLISTS-P key argument to T or the variable *prefer-plists-in-tables* to T.
+    - to help the TABLE understand the arguments are plists and not regular lists, set the PLIST key argument to T or the variable *prefer-plists-in-tables* to T.
     - see also PLISTS-TABLE
   - a single hash-table